10 tips for finding buyers on the European outsourcing market

 - Limit your risk by defining a trial period of a few months with concrete goals and deliverables.
 The intermediary should for instance come up with a certain number of leads within the trial period.
 If this objective is not met, the contract can be ended.
 Be especially cautious if an intermediary works only based on retainer or success fee, if an intermediary wants to work for you part time beside his/her regular job or if he/she does not have an existing network of professional contacts.

 - Sales agents and other intermediaries often work based on a retainer (a sum you have to pay regardless of the work they do).
-This is usually a fixed monthly payment plus a certain percentage of the total project value they deliver.
+Usually a fixed monthly payment plus a certain percentage of the total project value they deliver.
 When working with intermediaries, aim for a retainer plus success fee type of payment scheme.
 This combination should provide motivation for the intermediary to deliver.

 - When contracting an intermediary, involve a good lawyer who knows the applicable law of the country where the intermediary resides and has previous experience with this type of contracting.
 Pay special attention to exit clauses (how and when the contract can be ended), success criteria, deliverables and payments.